fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 ```

 So where are they used?
 Using ack (a grep like tool) we can search for the
 string in the Zephyr OS directories.
-Lets first look at CORTEX\_M\_SYSTICK.
+Let's first look at CORTEX\_M\_SYSTICK.
 It
 is used in the file <z/drivers/timer/Makefile>.
 The Makefile adds the file
 "cortex\_m\_systick.o" if this option is a yes.
-Lets look at that file.
+Let's look at that file.
 It looks
 like it implements a driver for the Cortex-M systick device.
 That sounds like it
 works for Cortex-M3 (SAM3) and Cortex-M4 (SAM4).
 This driver "provides the
 standard kernel 'system clock driver' interfaces (cortex\_m\_systick.c)."
 Where